Life As a Maintenance and Repair Worker

-In the United States, there were 1,432,600 jobs for Maintenance and Repair Worker in 2016.
+There were about 1,432,600 jobs for Maintenance and Repair Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 112,500 new jobs for Maintenance and Repair Worker by 2026.
-Due to new job openings and attrition, there will be an average of 154,700 job openings in this field each year.
+There will be an estimated 154,700 positions for Maintenance & Repair Worker per year.

 The states with the most job growth for Maintenance & Repair Worker are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Maine, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.